 It is important that students read and understand communications that come from the Tepper School to ensure they are aware of academic policies, processes, and deadlines.
 Students are expected to take responsibility for reading communications.
-Email newsletters are published each Monday for all students and includes academic, club, and career events and information.
+Email newsletters are published each Monday in the fall and spring semesters and include academic, club, and career events and information.
 Email announcements are also used to communicate key information to students.
 Tepper utilizes Canvas to promote events, announcements, and information; students are automatically enrolled in the Tepper Undergraduate Canvas site.